seq-lang/seq/docs/sphinx/tutorial/primer.rst

     f.cool()  # works!

-    # how about we add a support for adding integers and strings?
+    # how about we add support for adding integers and strings?
     @extend
     class int:
         def __add__(self: int, other: str) -> int: